Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Prediction

 While Eq.~\eqref{eq:D_criterion} is relatively straightforward to apply, it has a few notable limitations when it comes to its application to finite-resolution NR waveforms.
 To determine the minimum resolution needed for unbiased PE for a detector, one would generate NR waveforms at various resolutions and then identify the resolution with a critical SNR exceeding the SNR of interest for that detector.
 Furthermore, mismatches would need to be calculated using an infinite-resolution waveform, which is not feasible.
 To address these limitations, we adjust Eq.~\eqref{eqn:criteria} by introducing the pre-factor $D$.
 This modification renders the equation more realistic in its estimation of the required SNR as it takes into account the dimensionality of the search parameter space.
 By utilizing this adjusted criterion, one can determine the minimum resolution necessary to ensure that PE remains largely unaffected by finite resolution waveforms, all without the need to generate waveforms for a sequence of resolutions or an infinite resolution waveform.
 One would just need to generate waveforms at two resolutions, compute $\beta$, and then find the resolution needed using the modified criterion.
 The modified criterion is:

-Here $\beta$ is calculated using Eq.~\eqref{eq:beta} and it depends only on the intrinsic parameters of the system, $\alpha$ is the convergence rate and $\Delta^{-1}$ is the resolution.
+Here $\beta$ is calculated using Eq.~\eqref{eq:beta}, $\alpha$ is the convergence rate and $\Delta^{-1}$ is the resolution.
 From Table~\ref{tab:comparison_criteria}, we can see that the predictions obtained through the modified criterion closely align with those from Eq.~\eqref{eq:D_criterion}.
 The difference in the critical SNR values by full PE and predictions by modified criterion is approximately $9\%$ for $q = 1$ systems and roughly $25\%$ for $ q = 1/3$ systems.
 With the exception of $q = 1$ systems as observed by H1, Eq.~\eqref{eqn:mod_criteria} tends to provide conservative estimates for SNR.

+Realistic predictions for the minimum resolution required for unbiased PE for CE requires waveforms that span the entire CE frequency range.
+However, we are limited by the length of the NR waveforms.
+While it is possible to extend the length of NR waveforms through hybridization, doing so introduces errors in addition to the truncation errors this study is isolating.
+Thus, we employ power-weighted mismatches \cite{ohme2011reliability,PhysRevD.109.044032}, instead of conventional mismatches, to calculate $\beta$ in Eq.~\eqref{eq:beta} and subsequently calculate estimates for the minimum resolution required for unbiased PE for CE.
+Power-weighted mismatches allow us to approximately account for the absent power in the 5--20 Hz range and can be computed as follows:

+Here, $h_1, h_2$ are two NR waveforms differing only in simulation grid resolution, $\langle h | h \rangle_{(20,2048)}$ is the noise-weighted inner product integrated from 20--2048 Hz of any reasonably accurate waveform model $h$ assumed to approximate the inspiral phase, and similarly for $\langle h | h \rangle_{(5,2048)}$.
+The ratio of the power in the reduced bandwidth to the full bandwidth accounts for the early inspiral absent from our analysis, which is optimistically expected to have a perfect match between $h_1$ and $h_2$ in the missing frequency band.
+Here, we use \NRSur for $h$.
+Since, $\epsilon_{\text{pow}} \leq \epsilon$, our $\beta$ values are lower bounds to the actual values computed with $\epsilon$.
+This means that our predicted $\Delta$ values are upper bounds on the required grid spacing, hence serving as lower bounds on the required $\Delta^{-1}$ for CE.
+We find that when using power-weighted mismatches, the resolution prediction for the synthetic sources in Table \ref{tab:param} for CE is approximately 95\% of what we obtain when using normal mismatches calculated in the reduced bandwidth.